 Besides that, the stimulant also promotes the amount of adrenaline in blood, while increasing the activity of norepinephrine and dopamine.
 All these effects cause the brain to get stimulated.
 The result is that the consumer will end up feeling more aroused, focused and alert.
 Note that the effects of caffeine in the body can be felt within a short period of time.
 For instance, after consuming a cup of coffee, it only takes 20 minutes or less for it to reach the bloodstream.

 Billions of people worldwide depend on coffee as a morning booster.
 This stimulant has various health benefits and its effects can be witnessed within a couple of minutes.
 It has a profound effect on the consumer’s brain chemistry.
 Outlined below are the benefits of caffeine and its positive effects on the human body.

 Increases Strength & Endurance

 It’s mainly used by athletes to increase strength as well as endurance.
-Caffeine has anti-fatigue properties which mean that people who engage in anaerobic exercises can go on for long periods of time.
+It has anti-fatigue properties which mean that people who engage in anaerobic exercises can go on for long periods of time.
 It increases power output and physical strength.
 Besides that, the stimulant also increases the uptake of oxygen, leading to better performance.